 I am emboldened with a deep passion for advancing a progressive future in Black America.
-This profound commitment has led me to develop a hybrid practice that draws from three main disciplines: cinema, performance, and cultural criticism.
+This profound commitment has led me to develop a hybrid practice that draws from three main disciplines: cinema, visual art, and cultural criticism.

-In that sense, my preoccupation with activating a Black cinema language is bound up in an intense desire to create work that centralizes the cultural, social, and spiritual dimensions of Black-American life, while utilizing technology, light, and narratology to amplify aestheticism and Black interiority.
-I propose that a distinctly Black film grammar should possess the cultural specificity and independent spirit found in the literary tradition of the Black Arts Movement, coupled with the power and emotional resonance of Black music rituals.
+My preoccupation with activating a Black cinema language is bound up in an intense desire to create work that centralizes the social and spiritual dimensions of the Black life-world.
+I propose such a visual architecture would possess the cultural specificity and independent spirit found in the literary tradition of the Black Arts Movement, combined with the emotional resonance of Black music rituals.

 My work in cinema is inseparable from my work as a film scholar.
 Both modes play an equal role in my insurgent practice.
 I approach scholarship and cultural criticism in the tradition of Black radical thinkers like James Baldwin and Angela Y. Davis.
 My film practice combines the role of the artist with the role of the knowledge producer to bring greater value and meaning to intellectual work.
 My goal as a scholar and critic-at-large is to eliminate the barriers that prevent critical knowledge from reaching marginalized communities.